August 25, 2016

 - Who makes the decisions for the PRBs and how are decisions made?
 The board is made up of senior officials from the Departments of Defense, Homeland Security, Justice, and State; the Joint Staff, and the Office of Director of National Security.
 The board has access to all government information relevant to the detainee being reviewed, and considers this information alongside diplomatic considerations, security assurances, the detainee’s mental and physical health, and any other mitigating information.
 The board does not rely on any information obtained through torture or cruel, inhuman, or degrading treatment.

 - How many cases have been heard?
-The PRBs have held 58 hearings, for 54 detainees (four detainees have had two hearings).
-Decisions have been handed down for 43 detainees, with four detainees having received two decisions.
-Eleven detainees are awaiting a decision and seven detainees have been given hearing dates.
+The PRBs have held 66 hearings, for 62 detainees (four detainees have had two hearings).
+Decisions have been handed down for 52 detainees, with four detainees having received two decisions.
+Ten detainees are awaiting a decision and three detainees have been given hearing dates (two initial hearings and one second hearing).
 Though the executive order specifies that all initial reviews will commence “as soon as possible but no later than 1 year from the date of this order” (meaning March 2012), the hearings did not start until 2013.

 - What have been the outcomes of the PRBs so far?
-Of the 43 detainees who have received decisions, 29 have been cleared for transfer by the PRBs, and 14 detainees have been recommended for continued indefinite detention.
-Eleven of the 29 detainees cleared for transfer by the PRBs have been released from Guantanamo to their home countries or third countries.
+Of the 52 detainees who have received decisions, 33 have been cleared for transfer by the PRBs, and 19 detainees have been recommended for continued indefinite detention.
+Twenty of the 33 detainees cleared for transfer by the PRBs have been released from Guantanamo to their home countries or third countries.